lewisevans2007/Obsidian_vault/The Internet/DNS.md

 The resolver sends a query to the authoritative nameserver for the domain.
 This nameserver is typically managed by the domain owner or their DNS provider.
 The authoritative nameserver responds with the requested [[IP]] address if it has the mapping in its records.

 ### Caching
 The resolver receives the [[IP]] address from the authoritative nameserver and stores it in its cache for future use, reducing the need for repeated queries for the same domain name.
+This can reduce [[Latency]].

 ### Response to the Application
 The resolver sends the [[IP]] address back to the application that initiated the DNS query, such as a web browser.
 The application can then use the [[IP]] address to establish a connection with the desired web server.